 - Appropriate consultation and collaboration with partner institutions;

-- A University Articulation Agreement Proposal;
+- Development of a University Articulation Agreement Proposal (the “proposal”);

 Change of Major: